timqian/gql-generator/README.md

 # gql-generator

-Generate queries from graphql schema, used for test;
+Generate queries from graphql schema, used for writing api test.

 ## Usage
 ```bash